Emergent curriculum: Changes in curriculum

-Because the emergent curriculum is continually changing, developing and growing, teachers need to allot time to reflect on their observations and strategies implemented (Stacey 2009a/2011b).
-One way to engage in reflection is through discussion with colleagues (Stacey, 2009).
-Reflection allows the teacher to think about what happens next in the child's learning, how to proceed, and what to look for in future observations (Stacey, 2011).
+Because the emergent curriculum is continually changing, developing and growing, teachers need to allot time to reflect on their observations and strategies implemented.
+One way to engage in reflection is through discussion with colleagues.
+Reflection allows the teacher to think about what happens next in the child's learning, how to proceed, and what to look for in future observations.

 Teachers must be aware of their own knowledge and where it is lacking.
-This type of environment can lead to investigations in an unlimited number of directions (Crowther, 2005).
-Teachers are also individuals with interests and passions, and sharing these with the class can provide a great opportunity to model knowledge and enthusiasm (MachLachlan et al., 2013).
+This type of environment can lead to investigations in an unlimited number of directions.
+Teachers are also individuals with interests and passions, and sharing these with the class can provide a great opportunity to model knowledge and enthusiasm.

-Emergent curriculum programs are meant to be culturally responsive and inclusive in nature, so that all children are able to work at their own pace (Crowther, 2005).
-To help facilitate this, teachers follow the children's lead, expand on their interests, provide meaningful and developmentally appropriate materials, and promote independent learning skills (Crowther, 2005; Stacey, 2009; Wien, 2008).
+Emergent curriculum programs are meant to be culturally responsive and inclusive in nature, so that all children are able to work at their own pace.
+To help facilitate this, teachers follow the children's lead, expand on their interests, provide meaningful and developmentally appropriate materials, and promote independent learning skills.